Boon Khao Kam

 Even a minute lapse of rules must be confessed and atoned for.
 Monks and novices are sometimes told the story of a monk who, while riding in a boat, put his hand in the Ganges River and unintentionally tore a leaf off a plant; or broke off a piece of moss or algae, depending on the storyteller.
 Year after year he remembered and regretted doing this, but never confessed it because it was such a small thing.
 As a result, in his next earthly life he was born as a naga.

 Few temples host Boon Khao Kam, so monks will usually travel to a temple other than their own to join in with many other monks.
 However, not every monk joining a pariwatkam assembly has lapsed.
-Some because the retreat experience provides a chance to make merit or focus their minds.
+Some do it because the retreat experience provides a chance to make merit or focus their minds.
 As Phra Apichat of Wat Non Ta Then in Amphoe Non Daeng, Nakhon Ratchasima explained: “It’s like taking a shower.
 Sometimes you take a shower because you are dirty; sometimes you take a shower because it feels good.”

 Lay people believe that during this time they will earn extra merit for their offerings because the monks are sure to be highly disciplined, and also because there are so many of them.
 People bring (or donate) food to the temple in the morning – monks cannot leave the temple during Boon Khao Kam, so they do not go out to collect alms as they normally would – and they might also provide drinks for the afternoon.
 Since the monks are committing themselves to purity, Boon Khao Kam is a good chance for lay people to renew their own commitment to making merit and living a mindful life.